Lake Tahoe, USA - 2015

 Nowadays, you can find some recurring themes in my travel - seeking out historical sights in grand European capitals, castles, locations tied to popular media (OK I’ll just say it - Harry Potter.
 I’m hopelessly obsessed with Harry Potter), trains, and numerous other passions and preoccupations get satiated through my travels.

-When not traveling, I spend my time in northern Nevada with my boyfriend, our two neurotic dogs, and a very sleepy ferret.
+When not traveling, I spend my time in Minnesota with my boyfriend and our energetic shelter rescue dog.

 My hope is you might find some ideas and inspiration for your own travels through my posts, pics, and videos, and that folks might reach out to share their own ideas and inspiration with me!
 More than anything else, though, I hope this blog and the things I post can help generate or contribute to in others the kind of enthusiasm to travel I’m lucky enough to enjoy myself.